 Construction of the Manning Community Hub facility commenced in June 2015 and was completed at the end of 2016.
-The facility will open its doors to the public on Saturday, 11 February 2017.
+The facility opened its doors to the public on Saturday, 11 February 2017.

 The Manning Community Hub will deliver the following benefits and features for the local community:

 - Sustainable, modern and multipurpose spaces for groups and community use

 - An integrated open space with pedestrian orientated development, with linkages between James Miller Oval, the Community Centre and at a later stage, the Welwyn Avenue shops